MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/customer-merge.md

 ## What is customer merge?

-Customer merge refers to the process wherein customers migrate their Human Resources environments from standalone infrastructure to the Finance and Operations infrastructure as part of an infrastructure merge.
-If customers already have an existing Finance and Operations system, customers have the flexibility to choose between maintaining two separate environments or consolidating them into one system.
+Customer merge refers to the process wherein customers migrate their Human Resources environments from standalone infrastructure to the Finance and operations infrastructure as part of an infrastructure merge.
+If customers already have an existing Finance and operations system, customers have the flexibility to choose between maintaining two separate environments or consolidating them into one system.

 Customer merge entails the following:
 - An optional step